Band-bellied Crake, 8 June 2016, Boli, Heilongjiang, China. Photo by Craig Brelsford.

 Grey Nightjar Caprimulgus jotaka

-We enjoyed pre-dawn views of this species roosting on County Road Z002 and heard its clattering call both at dawn and dusk.
+We enjoyed pre-dawn views of this species roosting on County Road Z002 and heard its clattering song both at dawn and dusk.

 Eurasian Jay Garrulus glandarius brandtii